Warrehz/principles-of-computing/README.md

 ### Basics

-* trial (experiment) is any procedure that can be infinitely repeated and has a well defined set of possible outcomes, known as the sample space
+* a trial (experiment) is any procedure that can be infinitely repeated and has a well defined set of possible outcomes, known as the sample space
 * if the sample space is finite, each possible number can be assigned a value between zero and one that corresponds to the likelihood of that particular